BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 - A type with a different name but conformant structure (`Spoof`) can still pass through type checks; tagging doesn't guarantee uniqueness as a nominative system does.
 - (more)

-One strategy for creating a tighter type system would be to require that all objects be created via a class constructor, in which case `instanceof` would be a reliable way to determine the type.
+One strategy for creating a tighter type system is to require that all objects be created via a class constructor, in which case `instanceof` is a reliable way to determine the type.
 It's possible to validate this at runtime (but not during type checking):

 ```ts